alchemycodelab/alchemy-student-projects/Fall-2020/Foundations-I.md

  ### My Vampire Boyfriend

 > Description
->>A survival choose-your-own-adventure game, disguised as a dating simulator with a horror twist using vanilla JavaScript.
+>>A survival choose-your-own-adventure game, disguised as a dating simulator with a horror twist using vanilla JavaScript, HTML and CSS.

 * [Repo](https://github.com/SjaanHydrick/my-vampire-boyfriend)